Finding matchings in dense hypergraphs: The extremal case

 \eIf {there is no matching $M_0$ of size $\max\{t-d,0\}$ in $H[(B\setminus D)\cup C]$} {Output ``no PM'' and $(B\setminus D)\cup C$, and halt.} {Output ``PM'' \;}

 Use one of Lemmas \ref{lem:last}, \ref{lem:main-} or \ref{lem:main} to find a cleaner $M$, then Lemma \ref{lem:finish} to find a perfect matching. \end{procedure}

-Next we state five lemmas needed for the proof of Theorem \ref{thm3} (the proofs are deferred to later in the section).
-The first lemma is required so that the search for $M_0$ is feasible, the second shows that it is sufficient to find a cleaner, and the others show how to find a cleaner in various cases.
+Next we state five claims needed for the proof of Theorem \ref{thm3} (the proofs are deferred to later in the section).
+The first claim is required so that the search for $M_0$ is feasible, the second shows that it is sufficient to find a cleaner, and the others show how to find a cleaner in various cases.